• About Heli

 HeliFromFinland

-~ Heli's thoughts on Database Designing, Oracle SQL Developer Data Modeler, User Groups etc.
+~ Heli's thoughts on Machine Learning, AI, AI Agents, Database Designing, Oracle SQL Developer Data Modeler, User Groups and much more

 HeliFromFinland